 1) Is there anyone in your life who shows you how to be of service?
 What are they like?
 Describe them.

-2) What is keeping you form being like Christ and giving of yourself?
+2) What is keeping you from being like Christ and giving of yourself?

 3) Imagine the benefits and glory that you will receive when you learn to give of yourself?
 Imagine that you discover happiness greater than the things of this world.
 Write a letter to Jesus expressing your desire.